 Wrap around a bar of soap or shampoo bar while traveling

 Switched to soap and shampoo bars for use on the road?
-Instead of storing them in a messy plastic bag, use your reusable wrap.
+Instead of storing them in a messy plastic bag, use your reusable eco food wrap.
 They’ll take up next to no room in your backpack or luggage and there’s zero chance of shampoo spills ruining your clothes.
-Even if your soap or shampoo are still wet and sudsy, the wax wraps stick to themselves to keep everything sealed in.
+Even if your soap or shampoo are still wet and sudsy, the beeswax wraps stick to themselves to keep everything sealed in.

 Cover the top of mason jars